 “My Manager doesn’t care about his/her employees.”

 A good manager can balance being professional with being a kind person.
-A manager should be able to celebrate an employee’s success, empathize with an employee who is going through a hard time, and to challenge their employees to be the best they can.
+A manager should be able to celebrate an employee’s success, empathize with an employee who is going through a hard time, and challenge their employees to be the best they can.
 By failing to show employees a balanced professional, managers can put themselves in a place full of resentment.
 Those who fail to really care about their employees will have a high turnover rate.

 “My Manager doesn’t honor his/her commitments.”